A Michigan high school student contacted the Mackinac Center, asking for help with research on pollution and its impacts on the natural environment.

 To begin, we needed to determine whether our air today is cleaner or dirtier than it was in the recent past.
 If it is more heavily polluted, students might be right to recommend higher costs and more stringent regulations to help with cleanup efforts.
 But if our air is cleaner, imposing expensive new regulations could have far-reaching, negative social and economic impacts while delivering limited environmental benefits.

 Although media headlines regularly trumpet stark and frightening stories about toxic air, EPA data demonstrates that Americans enjoy some of the best air quality in the world.
-From 1970 to 2020, levels of the six main pollutants tracked by the EPA — pollutants that can harm human health or damage property — have dropped by 78%.
+From 1970 to 2021, levels of the six main pollutants tracked by the EPA — pollutants that can harm human health or damage property — have dropped by 78%.
 Those improvements have occurred despite the fact that we are driving more miles, we’re using more energy, our economy is growing, and population is increasing.
-Additionally, the U.S. EPA reports that from 2011- 2019, our carbon dioxide emissions dropped by 14%.
+Additionally, the U.S. EPA reports that American “greenhouse gas emissions in 2020 were 21% below 2005 levels.”
+(After accounting for sequestration from the land sector.)
 During the economic recession caused by the pandemic, the Energy Information Administration reported that CO2 emissions decreased by 11%.
 While they increased by 7% as the economy rebounded, overall greenhouse gas emissions remained below 2019 levels.

 Next we asked what it would cost to replace our existing machines and factories, or to transition to renewable energy sources — similar to a proposal made by New York Rep. Alexandria Ocasio-Cortez in her Green New Deal.